James Mason: 1958–1970: Established actor

 He did The Marriage-Go-Round (1961), then played Dolores' sexually obsessive stepfather Humbert Humbert in Stanley Kubrick's version of Lolita (1962).
 He starred in Tiara Tahiti (1962), then Hero's Island (1962), which he also produced.
 He was in Torpedo Bay (1963).

-1963–1970: Supporting roles

 In 1963 Mason settled in Switzerland, and embarked on a transatlantic career.
 He began to drift into support roles, or second leads: the epic The Fall of the Roman Empire (1964); The Pumpkin Eater (1964), with Anne Bancroft; a river pirate who betrays Peter O'Toole's character in Lord Jim (1965); a Chinese noble in Genghis Khan (1965); The Uninhibited (1965); a guest role on Dr Kildare; James Leamington in the Swinging London-set Georgy Girl (1966), a role that earned him a second Academy Award nomination, this one for Best Actor in a Supporting Role.

 In 1967, Mason narrated the documentary The London Nobody Knows.
 An ardent cinephile on top of his career interests, Mason narrated two British documentary series supervised by Kevin Brownlow: Hollywood (1980), on the silent cinema and Unknown Chaplin (1983), devoted to out-take material from the films of Sir Charlie Chaplin.
 Mason had been a long-time neighbour and friend of the actor and director Charlie Chaplin.
 In the late 1970s, Mason became a mentor to up-and-coming actor Sam Neill.